-Forgive me for the unimaginative (a.k.a. highly effective) titillation, but it is rare for me to want to share something so badly, I will use any cheap trick in the book to catch the eye.
+Forgive me for the titillation, but it is rare for me to want to share something so badly I will use any cheap trick in the book to catch the eye.

-I am obliquely referring to the singular eye of renowned editor Jean-Dominique Bauby who wrote a book about the final months of his life after suffering a massive stroke and waking up physically paralyzed from head to toe, literally locked inside his body, with one ogling eye as the only part that worked.
-The other orb in question is artist Julian Schnabel’s, and his visceral, visionary film, based on Bauby’s memoir and Ronald Harwood’s screenplay; ‘The Diving Bell and the Butterfly’ (‘Le Scaphandre et le Papillon’).
+I am referring to the one-and-only eye of French Elle editor Jean-Dominique Bauby who wrote a book about the final months of his life after suffering a massive stroke and waking up, fully conscious, but paralyzed from head-to-toe, literally locked inside his body with one ogling eye as the only part that worked.
+The other orb in question is artist Julian Schnabel’s, with his visceral, visionary film based on Bauby’s memoir and Ronald Harwood’s screenplay; ‘The Diving Bell and the Butterfly’ (‘Le Scaphandre et le Papillon’).

 In the aftermath of the stroke, and a shockingly non-neurotic period of self-pity, Bauby comes to understand that although imprisoned in his body, he cannot live like a prisoner, and so he turns to his imagination and memory to keep him alive.
 When he cannot bear his physical reality, he dives inside his mind, travels through his past, and lives out his dreams.
-Humor, beauty and pathos reign; the stuff of an inextinguishable life.
+Humor, eros and pathos reign, the stuff of a gorgeous, inextinguishable life.

-The ever lusty Bauby learns to communicate by blinking his eyelid as heavenly therapists recite the alphabet.
-This is a feat of will and a force of life that can pump fresh blood into every dying heart.
+The ever-lusty Bauby learns to communicate by blinking his eyelid as heavenly therapists recite the alphabet.
+This is a feat of will and a force of life that can pump fresh blood into a dying heart.
 His memoir (olympian for a paralyzed man), took about 200,000 blinks to write, and each word- about 120 seconds.

-Go see the film.
-If you have already, see it again (I’ve been knocked out twice), and let me know how it makes you feel.
-My heartfelt thanks to Julian Schnabel (and his inspired team), for taking this seemingly un-filmable story and making it into a soaring film.
-A gift of life in a timeless work of art that celebrates eternity.
-He said that he did it to calm his dying father’s fear of death, and in the process, he calms ours.
+See the film.
+If you have already, see it again (I’ve been knocked out thrice), and let me know how it makes you feel.
+My infinite gratitude to Julian Schnabel and his inspired team for taking this seemingly un-filmable story and making it into a soaring film.
+A gift of life in a timeless work of art.
+Schnabel said that he made it to calm his dying father’s fear of death, and in the process, he calms ours.

 Director Julian Schnabel, Director of Photography Janusz Kaminski and their crew